 - Remove all Personal Items – It’s easier for potential buyers to visualize themselves in your home if you remove your personal items.
 Family photos, trophies, awards, and memorabilia need to be stored so that they don’t distract buyers from the task at hand.

 - Give Your Home a Deep Cleaning – Before you put your home on the market, you need to give it a deep cleaning.
 If you’ve neglected certain tasks, it’s time to get them done.
-Baseboards, corners of ceilings, window blinds, and everything else from bathrooms to basements has to be thoroughly cleaned.
+Baseboards, corners of ceilings, window blinds, and everything else from bathrooms to basements have to be thoroughly cleaned.

 - Keep it Fresh – Place a vase of bright, fresh flowers in the center of your kitchen table, and place a few healthy plants in areas that may need a little boost.
 If you don’t have time to maintain your plants, artificial ones should do.
 Speaking of freshness, make sure there are no odors.
 Empty trash daily and use some scented plug-ins in a few spaces.
 You don’t want your buyers being hit with offensive odors.

 - Rearrange the Furniture – This is where you really need that self storage unit.
 It makes no sense to rearrange furniture if you’re going to shove it into the garage or another room, making that part of your home look crowded and chaotic.
 You want to show as much open, navigable space as possible.
 This will help your buyer to visualize their own furniture and possessions in each room.
-Store over-sized and/or damaged pieces to make your rooms look as spacious and appealing as possible.
+Store oversized and/or damaged pieces to make your rooms look as spacious and appealing as possible.

 Set up the dining room table to look like a special family dinner.
-Arrange plates, cutlery and napkins on pretty place mats, and don’t forget an attractive centerpiece with clean, simple lines.
+Arrange plates, cutlery, and napkins on pretty placemats, and don’t forget an attractive centerpiece with clean, simple lines.
 Use fresh comforters or duvets in the bedrooms, and don’t forget the extra pillows and throws to make these rooms look tranquil and cozy.
 Use fresh white towels and a few plants in the bathrooms.

 - Keep it Light and Bright – Your home should look bright and welcoming.
 Open drapes and blinds, and turn on all the lights, including lamps and closet lights, for showings.
 This will not only make your home seem bigger, but it will keep buyers and agents from having to search for light switches and lamp controls when their focus should be on your home.

 - You Only Have One Chance to Make a First Impression – The first thing the buyer sees when walking up to your house is the front entrance.
 Start the showing off right by removing any seasonal decorations (they should be in storage by now), adding a fresh coat of paint or stain to your door, and power washing the front porch.
-A simple doormat and a few potted flowering plants, will add a welcoming touch.
+A simple doormat and a few potted flowering plants will add a welcoming touch.

-- Not All Rooms are Equal – The rooms that hold the most importance for a buyer are the living room, master bedroom and kitchen.
+- Not All Rooms Are Equal – The rooms that hold the most importance for a buyer are the living room, master bedroom, and kitchen.
 Don’t forget about the entryway.
 If you have a large entryway with a grand staircase, be sure to keep the decor simple and the paint neutral.

 Don’t forget about the secret weapon to staging your home.
 Self storage is your solution for decluttering and presenting your home as an appealing, spacious place to make memories and enjoy family and friends.
 Now get to work on staging your house, and spend the money you save on something special for your new home!